Stitch4D: Sparse Multi-Location 4D Urban Reconstruction via Spatio-Temporal Interpolation: Introduction

-To enable systematic evaluation of sparse multi-location reconstruction, we further introduce Urban Sparse 4D (U-S4D), a benchmark built on the CARLA driving simulator, which provides realistic and controllable urban scene dynamics~\cite{Dosovitskiy17}.
-U-S4D provides multi-location panoramic observations and standardized protocols for assessing spatial alignment and temporal coherence.
+To enable systematic evaluation of sparse multi-location reconstruction, we further introduce Urban Sparse 4D (U-S4D), a controlled benchmark built on the CARLA driving simulator~\cite{Dosovitskiy17}.
+U-S4D provides multi-location panoramic observations and standardized protocols for assessing spatial alignment in dynamic urban scenes.

-The main contributions of this work are summarized as follows: \begin{itemize} \item[$\bullet$] We formulate the SP4DR problem, which aims to reconstruct a unified spatiotemporal representation from geographically separated videos. \item[$\bullet$] We propose \proposed, a unified sparse-view 4D reconstruction framework comprising (i)~MVBM, which generates geometrically consistent interpolation videos between distant viewpoints, and (ii)~MVJOM, which jointly optimizes real and synthesized observations within a shared 4D representation. \item[$\bullet$] We introduce U-S4D, a CARLA-based benchmark for SP4DR in dynamic urban scenes, with a unified evaluation protocol and metrics. \end{itemize}
+The main contributions are summarized as follows: \begin{itemize} \item[$\bullet$] We formulate SP4DR, a sparse multi-location 4D reconstruction problem that aims to recover a unified spatiotemporal representation from geographically separated videos. \item[$\bullet$] We propose \proposed, a unified framework for SP4DR comprising (i)~MVBM, which generates geometrically consistent interpolation videos between distant viewpoints, and (ii)~MVJOM, which jointly optimizes real and synthesized observations within a shared 4D representation. \item[$\bullet$] We introduce U-S4D, a controlled CARLA-based benchmark for SP4DR in dynamic urban scenes, with a unified evaluation protocol and metrics. \end{itemize}